talker-io/talker-io/README.md

 ## talker-io
-A simple command line messaging software
+A simple command line LAN messaging software.
+This repository contains the talker-io server and the talker-io client